Skip to Main Content

 5. Click view list of publications to explore and analyze the publications considered in the rankings in further detail

-6. In the Benchmarking module, compare your institution to peers across the bibliometric drivers to enrich your understanding and inform plans accordingly
+6. In the Compare section Benchmark "Ranking metrics", compare your institution to peers across the bibliometric drivers to enrich your understanding and inform plans accordingly

 7. Benchmark at the THE Subject, or QS Faculty area level to inform faculty and department level plans